Shia LaBeouf Arrested After Allegedly Assaulting A Neo-Nazi At His NYC Anti-Trump Protest Livestream [Video]

 In the process of grabbing the man’s scarf, Shia allegedly scratched his face, prompting a call to the New York City Police Department that ended with Shia LaBeouf being arrested and led away from the scene of his anti-Trump protest at the hands of responding officers.

 New York Police Department spokesman Sgt.
 Thomas Antonetti confirmed to the media later on Thursday that LaBeouf had been arrested at his own protest.
-By early Friday, Shia had released from custody, and the dedicated artist and his familiar red beanie have already returned to the protest livestream.
+By early Friday, Shia was released from custody, and the dedicated artist and his familiar red beanie have already returned to the protest livestream.

 #HeWillNotDivideUs artist Shia LaBeouf arrested in New York after attacking neo-Nazi: https://t.co/zEmMShKRaV pic.twitter.com/vmjOoRTCML